 Ok, well, it’s not like I can’t stand it.

-You won’t see me eating a pumpkin pie at Thanksgiving, although maybe the thinnest of all slices because it’s tradition.
+You won’t see me eating a pumpkin pie at Thanksgiving.
+If anything, I’ll choose maybe the thinnest of all slices because it’s tradition.

 But I’m not gonna hunt someone down if they’ve taken the last piece.